lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
 Given you'll likely be working with multiple models, my suggestion is put your models into a single list, since working with lists is very easy in R thanks to the purrr package.

 Here, I've ran two models using what we learned from the previous chapter and stored them as a list into the object unadjusted models list.
-I did the same thing for the adjusted models by storing them as a list.
+I did the same thing for adjusted models by storing them as a list, but haven't shown the code.

-Then, to apply the tidy function to each of those models, we use the map function.
+Then, to apply the tidy function to each of those models, we use the map function from the purrr package.
 Map takes two arguments.
-The list object and the function.
-We set the function with the tilde symbol and refer to the object by dot x.
+The list object and the function we want to use.
+We use the function with the tilde symbol beforehand and refer to the model object by dot x.

+Using map leverages R's powerful functional programming strengths. purrr provides a wonderful and consistent interface for using this functional programming.

 ---